wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * The Zachman Framework is a two-dimensional model that intersects communication interrogatives (What, Why, Where, and so on) with various viewpoints (Planner, Owner, Designer, and so on).

    * The ISO/IEC 27000 Series establishes information security standards published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-Control Objectives for Information and Related Technology (COBIT) is a set of control objectives used as a framework for IT governance.
+Auditors' Control Objectives for Information and Related Technology (COBIT) is a set of control objectives used as a framework for IT governance.
    <br /><br />

    * The Trike methodology is an implementation model created and then analyzed to produce a threat model.
 Risk values are assigned to the identified threats.
 Mitigating controls are assigned to the vulnerabilities that lead to the identified threats.